MoniMurray/bookworms-et-al/README.md

 - Google Developer Tools - To troubleshoot and test features, solve issues with responsiveness and styling.

-- TinyPNG - To compress the Homepage image
+- TinyPNG - To compress the Homepage image.

 - Am I Responsive?
 To show the website image on a range of devices.